2 Causality

 As you read the research literature and become more familiar with the kinds of questions answered in medicine, biology, the social sciences, public policy, and so on, you will learn that about half of researchers are trying to answer causal questions: questions about how a particular variable causes changes in another variable, or whether it does so at all.
 The other half of researchers are lying.1

 There are two dominant frameworks used by statisticians to talk about causality: the potential outcomes framework, which provides a definition of “causality” and a way of reasoning about it mathematically, and causal diagrams, which provide a great way to illustrate causal relationships graphically and to reason about our models.
-We’ll start with counterfactuals, but we will mainly use causal diagrams in this course, simply because they let us sketch out a particular regression problem and reason about how we might estimate the causal effect we want.
+We’ll start with counterfactuals, but we will mainly use causal diagrams in this course, simply because they let us sketch out regression problems and reason about how we might estimate the causal effects we want.

 2.1 Counterfactuals